securenetizen/cinematacms/docs/mac_setup.md

 This guide will help you set up Cinemata for local development on Mac OSX.

 > [!WARNING]
 > This guide has been tested for Mac OSX Ventura 13.0 and Sonoma 15.2.
-It may not work for older versions so proceed accordingly.
+It may not work for versions below 13.0 so proceed accordingly.

 # Steps